John Smith Chesapeake Trail

 “Heaven and earth never framed a more perfect place for man’s habitation.” – Captain John Smith, 1612

-The Chesapeake Conservancy is proud to be the principal partner for trail development for the National Park Service (NPS), the lead federal agency in administering the Captain John Smith Chesapeake National Historic Trail.
-The trail commemorates Captain Smith’s exploration of the Bay in 1607 through 1609, and is the nation’s first all-water national historic trail.
+The Captain John Smith Chesapeake National Historic Trail commemorates Captain Smith’s exploration of the Bay in 1607 through 1609, and is the nation’s first all-water National Historic trail.
 It provides a significant conservation, recreation and education resource that stretches over 3,000 miles and traverses most of the Chesapeake’s great rivers.
 In addition to providing needed recreational access to the Chesapeake and its rivers, the trail provides a framework for our work of large landscape conservation, vital to celebrate, protect and restore the Bay.
 Just as the Appalachian National Scenic Trail provided a framework for large landscape conservation since 1920, so can the John Smith Chesapeake Trail.